MainfluxLabs/website/README.md

-# mainflux.github.io
+# newmainflux
-Website - Mainflux
+New Mainflux website